 Please download the Modern Animal app and check-in from home before your appointment.
 The check-in process will capture your credit card information, but we will not charge your card until after we review an estimate with you.

-Before heading over, please secure your pet in a carrier or in the back seat or section of your car.
+Before arriving at the clinic, please secure your pet in a carrier or in the back seat or section of your car.

-After confirming your name and your pet’s name, we’ll bring him or her into the clinic and ask that you wait for us to contact you on the app.
+After confirming your name and your pet’s name, we’ll bring him or her into the clinic.

-We’ll perform a full physical and detail any recommendations.
-Of course, we’re happy to answer any questions you might have.
+With both scheduled and drop-off appointments, we perform a full physical and detail any recommendations.
+Of course, we’re happy to answer any questions you may have.

 “Corona” actually refers to a class of viruses that have similar characteristics.
 Each virus is different, and there are corona viruses that affect many different species.
 The corona virus that is currently implemented in the global pandemic is being called “SARS-CoV-2”, and the disease that it causes, which typically affects the respiratory system of humans, is being called “COVID-19”.
 Both this virus and the virus commonly called “SARS” that affected parts of Asia and Canada several years ago are from this same family of viruses.